Yoreee/on-chain-svg-nft/README.md

-# Basic Sample Hardhat Project
+# Hardhat Project with on-chain svg metadata

+Still cant get opensea to render SVG...why not?

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.